Cognitive biology: History

 'Cognitive biology' first appeared in the literature as a paper with that title by Brian C. Goodwin in 1977.
 There and in several related publications Goodwin explained the advantage of cognitive biology in the context of his work on morphogenesis.
 He subsequently moved on to other issues of structure, form, and complexity with little further mention of cognitive biology.
 Without an advocate, Goodwin's concept of cognitive biology has yet to gain widespread acceptance.

 Aside from an essay regarding Goodwin's conception by Margaret Boden in 1980, the next appearance of 'cognitive biology' as a phrase in the literature came in 1986 from a professor of biochemistry, Ladislav Kováč.
 His conception, based on natural principles grounded in bioenergetics and molecular biology, is briefly discussed below.
-Kováč's continued advocacy has had a greater influence in his homeland, Slovakia, than elsewhere partly because several of his most important papers were written and published only in Slovakian.
+Kováč's continued advocacy has had a greater influence in his homeland, Slovakia, than elsewhere partly because several of his most important papers were written and published only in Slovak.

 By the 1990s, breakthroughs in molecular, cell, evolutionary, and developmental biology generated a cornucopia of data-based theory relevant to cognition.
 Yet aside from the theorists already mentioned, no one was addressing cognitive biology except for Kováč.